Deputy Executive Director discusses investment opportunities that could help transform the global energy system

-IEA Deputy Executive Director Richard Jones attended the 2nd China Overseas Investment Fair, from 2-3 November in Beijing and Energy Technology Perspectives 2010 in Shanghai on the 4 November.
+IEA Deputy Executive Director Richard H. Jones attended the Second China Overseas Investment Fair on 2-3 November in Beijing and presented Energy Technology Perspectives 2010 (ETP-2010) in Shanghai on 4 November.

-At the China Overseas Investment Fair he delivered two key note speeches to a Chinese audience interested in investing outside of China.
-Mr Jones discussed investment opportunities that could help transform the global energy system based on findings from the IEA publication, Energy Technology Perspectives 2010 (ETP2010) and summarised the Agency’s analysis on the current status of Chinese outbound investments in the oil and gas sector.
-Mr Jones also introduced IEA projections on Chinese oil demand up to 2030 where China is seen as the driver of global oil demand growth.
+At the China Overseas Investment Fair, Ambassador Jones delivered two keynote speeches to a Chinese audience interested in investing outside of China.
+He discussed investment opportunities that could help transform the global energy system based on ETP-2010 findings and summarised the Agency’s analysis on the current status of Chinese outbound investments in the oil and gas sector.
+Ambassador Jones also introduced IEA projections on Chinese oil demand up to 2030 in which China is seen as the principal driver of global oil demand growth.

-In Shanghai a presentation on ETP2010 was followed by a lively Q&A session with questions focusing on topics ranging from natural gas, renewable energy and PV (Photovoltaics) energy consumption to investments needed to reach climate targets for developing countries.
+In Shanghai, the presentation on ETP-2010 was followed by a lively Q&A session with questions focusing on such topics as natural gas, renewable energy including photovoltaics, energy consumption and investments needed to reach climate targets for developing countries.

 Browse IEA news by topic: